Unrecognized

 At the end of this article, you will have fallen in love with their strong personalities and know whether you have found your new companion in this breed.

-Being a designer breed, they haven't been recognised by the American Kennel Club but are popular among dog owners that are looking for the right dog with some extra amount of personality and energy.
+Being a designer breed, they haven’t been recognised by the American Kennel Club but are popular among dog owners that are looking for the right dog with some extra amounts of personality and energy.

-Huskitas will be a great fit for everybody that lives an active lifestyle and has plenty of time to commit to their pup as these dogs don't just require enough exercise but also lots of attention and plenty of training at a young age, to overcome their somewhat stubborn streak.
+Huskitas will be a great fit for everybody that lives an active lifestyle and has plenty of time to commit to their puppy as these dogs don’t just require enough exercise but also lots of attention and plenty of training at a young age, to overcome their somewhat stubborn streak.

 If you already have a dog, it might take some extra socialisation to get your Huskita used to it as well.
 Therefore you should rather not plan on having two dogs or more at that time, just to make it a little easier for you.